cesarfigueroa/acme/README.md

 # Acme

-Acme (as in Acme Inc., because I refuse to call it “Sinatra Template”) is an opinionated...err...template for Sinatra.
+Acme (as in Acme Inc., because I refuse to call it “Sinatra Template”) is an opinionated template for Sinatra.
 It makes a handful of assumptions about what one would use in a real world Sinatra project, such as using ActiveRecord (with BCrypt), ERB (via Erubis, a faster implementation of ERB), and PostgreSQL (in production).

 ### Installation

+#### via Git

     git clone git@github.com:cesarfigueroa/acme.git
     rm .git/

+Alternatively, you can download a zip archive of the repo, and skip the above steps.
+Once you have the folder, remove all the `.gitkeep` files by running the following:

     find . -type f -name ".gitkeep" -exec rm {} \;

-Fun? **No.** Done? **Yes.**
+Done.

 ## Conventions